oreximus/learnings/InformationTechnology/WebDevelopment/nodejs.md

 - In the above code you can notice that we have used the `url` module to utilize the query string in the server logic.
 Also you need to pass `true` as a second argument of url.parse method while defining the variable for url module's url data.

+### HTTP METHODS

+#### HTTTP GET

+- When you want to get some data from the server.

+- Whenever you search for a URL in your web browser then by default your browser will make a GET request.

+- The request will be send to the server the get back the response we need.

+#### HTTP POST

+- When you want to send and mutate some data in server

+-